Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Discussion

 After fully training the GIN for the sex classification task, we could map the salient regions related to the classification by the saliency mapping method.
-From the saliency mapping result, we could find the regions from the DMN to be taking the most prominant role in classifying the sex of the subject.
-Importance of the DMN in the sex classification based on rsfMRI data has been consistently reported \cite{zhang2018functional,weis2019sex}.
-In the study by Zhang and colleagues \cite{zhang2018functional}, there were seven features involving the DMN of the top twenty important regions (35.0\%) for sex classification.
-Considering the ratio of the DMN for the nine regions that were salient for both classes, our result show a similar (33.3\%) ratio with the previous study \cite{zhang2018functional}.
-This result is known to be related to the difference of the DMN functional connectivity between the two sexes during the resting-state \cite{mak2017default}.
-Considering the difference of the DMN between the two sexes, it has been found consistently, and also from the meta-analysis, that the female individuals show stronger functional connectivity of the DMN compared to the males \cite{bluhm2008default, biswal2010toward, allen2011baseline, mak2017default, zhang2018functional}.
-Interestingly, our study also replicated the different involvement of the within the DMN between the two sexes.
-In our results, dominant trend of the DMN was clearer for the female class.
-There were eight salient regions from the DMN among the fourteen regions, outnumbering salient regions from the other three networks (Table \ref{table:saliency}).
-This higher dominance of the DMN in the female class (57.1\%) than in the male class (27.3\%) is suggested to be a replicative finding of the previous studies.
+From the saliency mapping result, we could find that the regions within the DMN takes the most prominent role in classifying both the female and the male subjects.
+Importance of the DMN in the sex classification based on rs-fMRI data has been consistently reported \citep{zhang2018functional,weis2019sex}.
+In the study by Zhang and colleagues \citep{zhang2018functional}, there were seven features involving the DMN of the top twenty important regions (35\%) for sex classification, which is similar to our result (30\% for the female class and 35\% for the male class).
+This importance of the DMN for the sex classification task is known to be related to the difference of the DMN functional connectivity between the two sexes during the resting-state \citep{mak2017default}.
+Considering the difference of the DMN between the two sexes, it has been found consistently, and also from the meta-analysis, that the female individuals show stronger functional connectivity of the DMN compared to the males \citep{bluhm2008default, biswal2010toward, allen2011baseline, mak2017default, zhang2018functional}.
+CAM-based saliency mapping method also reflected this difference in the DMN between the two sexes and has shown predominance of the DMN in the saliency map, which is replicative of the original CAM-based saliency mapping study by \citep{arslan2018graph}.
+These findings suggest the validity of our saliency mapping method that it corresponds to the previous neuroimaging evidences regarding the importance of the DMN in sex classification.

-Not only the DMN is related to the sex difference in resting-state functional networks.
-Previous studies note that the male subjects exhibit a stronger functional connectivity within the sensorimotor networks when compared to female subjects \cite{allen2011baseline, zhang2018functional}.
-This trend was also true in our experiments.
-The salient regions found in the male class had a comparable dominance of the SMN to the DMN (27.3\%), whereas this was not the case in the female class. it was found that the male class had a stronger dominance in the SMN when compared to the female class.